IBM/covid19-india-data/README.md

 ### 😒 Data Cleaning

+Data at this volume and timeline is bound to suffer from inconsistencies.
+We will be documenting these as and when we find them on the dedicated [Anomalies Page](https://india-covid-19-data.mybluemix.net/#/anomalies).
+Help us:

 1. Remove missing data / deal with missing for the plots.
 2. Idenitify possible outliers and errors.